 Responsible Futuring is a way to responsibly co-shape societal challenges and design the futures we want to live in.
 As such the approach strives to:

 - Involve all societal stakeholders beyond disciplines and beyond each other's expertise;

 - Focus on enabling stakeholders to gain a holistic understanding of societal challenges and framing and re-framing the issues the challenge poses;

 - Bring values and norms into play: understanding each other responsibility when shaping solutions;

-- Strive to analyze the impact of technology we might develop to tackle a challenge mindful of the implications in the short and long term.
+- Strive to analyse the impact of technology we might develop to tackle a challenge, mindful of the implications in the short and long term.

 As such, Responsible Futuring enables academics, industry, government, students and citizens to be aware of their role, reflect on the short-term and long-term impact of ideas and technologies and ideate potential solutions with moral imagination.

 At DesignLab, all our efforts are geared towards making a positive impact on people's daily lives.
 Together with our many partners, we translate societal challenges into research questions and practical solutions by applying science and technology.
 The common thread in our myriad of activities are our three focus areas:

 These themes are interconnected and together make for DesignLab's characteristic way of working.
 They contribute to realising the goals of Shaping 2030, UT's strategy to build a new type of university by 2030.